 That’s right.
 Interest charges are one of the major drawbacks to using credit cards.
 If you don’t pay the balance in full, you might pay interest on the amount you owe.

-Too much credit card debt and high balances on your credit cards can lower your credit score, making it harder to get the best rates on loans and negatively affecting your life in many other ways, too.
+Too much credit card debt and high balances on your credit cards can lower your credit score.
+This makes it harder to get the best rates on loans and negatively affecting your life in many other ways, too.

 Credit Card Advantages